 Chris Aviles is a STEM teacher, edtech specialist, and president of Garden State Esports.
 He is also a regular contributor to Tech & Learning.

-Dr. Tracy Daniel-Hardy is the Director of Technology for Gulfport School District (Gulfport, Mississippi).
-Dr. Hardy has 26 years of experience as an educator in various capacities including teacher, guidance counselor, and instructional technology specialist.
-Dr. Hardy is a Innovative Directors Network Member, Gulf Coast Housing Initiative Board Member, Tech & Learning Advisor, Future Ready Tech Leader Advisor, Past President of Mississippi Educational Computing Association, the Mississippi Department of Education’s Technology Advisory Committee, Mississippi Educational Technology Leaders Association, Delta Sigma Theta Sorority, Inc., 2021 Board Member of Lighthouse Business and Professional Women, and many other civic and community organizations.
-Dr. Hardy is the recipient of the 2019 Success Women’s Conference Volunteer of the Year Award, 2018 PowHER Education Award, 2017 NAACP Educator Award, and the Lighthouse Business and Professional Women 2014 Woman of the Year Award.
-Dr. Hardy champions causes and movements within her affiliated organizations that promote and encourage educational technology and equity specifically for children, women, people of color, and others who are disenfranchised, under represented, and marginalized.
+Dr. Tracy Daniel-Hardy is the Director of Technology for Gulfport School District in Mississippi.
+She has 26 years of experience as an educator in various capacities including teacher, guidance counselor, and instructional technology specialist.
+She is an Innovative Directors Network member, Future Ready Tech Leader advisor, past President of Mississippi Educational Computing Association, and a member of the Mississippi Department of Education’s Technology Advisory Committee, Mississippi Educational Technology Leaders Association, Delta Sigma Theta Sorority, Inc., and other civic organizations.
+She is also co-author of Shut'em Down: Black Women, Racism, and Corporate America Anthology and the Foreword author for Women Who Lead in Technology Volume 4.

-Beverly spent the first 10 years of her IT career working in a corporate IT environment.
-She felt called to move to public education and became the first IT Director for the Greeneville City Schools in Greeneville, Tennessee in 1995.
+Beverly Miller spent the first 10 years of her IT career working in a corporate IT environment.
+She felt called to move to public education and became the first IT Director for the Greeneville City Schools in Greeneville, Tennessee, in 1995.
 She held that role for 17 years and was promoted to Assistant Director of Schools, a position she has now held for 9 years.
 She is passionate about providing best-in-class tools backed up by extraordinary customer service and support to the people she serves and leads.

 Frank Murray has been in K-12 Education for 20 years and post-secondary education for 7 years.
 With his M. Ed in Educational Technology and 14 years training teachers on integrating technology, he has seen a lot of changes in the classroom.
 He has played a vital role in team building, planning, training, distribution, expectations, and follow through with a successful technology integration.